Three Reasons NYSHEX is a Carrier Sales Executive's Best Friend

 I hope your win-rate is far superior to mine, but I once calculated that only 10% of what I filed, and 3% of what I quoted actually moved cargo.
 We all know that it is prudent, common practice for shippers to obtain quotes from multiple carriers (and, if they're a BCO, likely from NVOs as well).
 There might be multiple rounds and occasionally, one sharp offer can be used as leverage with another carrier.
 Not only are trade managers wary of these exercises, but there is an inherent lack of confidence from trade that sales will do all they can to maximize revenue from the customer.
 As a result, they may not give you the numbers you need to win the business.

-When your shipper sends a proposal through NYSHEX, she is willing and ready to pay the security it the moment your trade manager accepts it.
+When your shipper sends a proposal through NYSHEX, she is willing and ready to put down collateral at the moment your trade manager accepts it.
 She can't renege or leverage the rate elsewhere because the proposal is binding once accepted.
 The same is true when you send a proposal to a shipper through NYSHEX.
 The multi-round ordeal and renegotiation is eliminated.
 The terms are clear and both parties know exactly what the other is willing to commit to.

 3) Contracting through NYSHEX guarantees that you don't have to worry about that portion of your budget.